 Roland markets the TD-1DMK to amateurs and professionals.
 This electronic drum set is ideally suited for individuals who want to sharpen their skills in their free time.
 There are even ten onboard coaching functions that let you track your progress as you improve.

 The Yamaha DTX532K packs a comprehensive assortment of features into one kit without sacrificing quality.
 Meanwhile, drummers can take advantage of dynamic sound expressions for everything from the hi-hats to the cymbals and snares.
-Add in the reputation of Yamaha and the DTX532K is a competitor for the best drum set under 1000 Dollars.
+Add in the reputation of Yamaha and the DTX532K is a competitor for the best drum set for under $1000.

 The drum module includes 691 high-quality sounds for drums and percussions.
 For example, there are the triple-zone cymbal pads, which produce different timbres based on the hit location.
 As a bonus, the cymbals have a realistic sway and low acoustic noise.